teambit/bit/docs/bit-component.md

 You can define your code's build and test requirements.
 Bit will then make sure all requirements are met when using a components.
 Taking the load of building a boilerplate to run code from you, to Bit.

+All environment are basically a code component that exports an API that allows Bit to either build or test a code component.

 ## Build Environment

 Some programming languages need some sort of compiling done in order for them to run.
 If you use such language, Bit will make sure that the code you write will be able to build anywhere.